 Profiling and Windows Vista Security

-Depending on the Windows Vista User Access Permissions settings a computer administrator has made available, an individual user might or might not have security permission to profile a process on that computer.
+Depending on the Windows Vista User Access Permissions settings that a computer administrator has made available, an individual user might have security permission to profile a process on that computer.
 The following examples illustrate possible differences among users:

 Some users may access advanced profiling features when the administrator has set the driver and service to start.

 Domain users may access sample profiling only.

 Some users may deny access to profiling to all other users.

 For more information, see the ADMIN options in VSPerfCmd.

 Cross-session profiling is the ability to profile a process that runs in a different logon session.
 For example, most services run in session 0, and users cannot run directly in session 0.
 By using the Attach to Process button on the Performance Explorer toolbar, or the /attach option of the VSPerfCmd command line tool, you can profile most processes in different logon sessions.

 You can see a list of the processes that are available by setting the cross-process profiling visibility options.
 These options are available in the Attach to process window that is displayed when you click Attach to Process: